Same-sex marriage in Baja California Sur: Legislative action

 On 9 April 2010, the LGBT organization La Comunidad Sudcaliforniana en Diversidad Sexual proposed amendments to the Civil Code of Baja California Sur to legalize same-sex marriage and adoption by same-sex couples.
 No action was taken by the state Congress over the following years, as local politicians deflected the issue arguing that "the public must be consulted".
 Even after several court decisions in favor of same-sex couples, members of the local Congress said that the issue was not on the legislative agenda.
 On 25 March 2015, the Chief Justice of the Baja California Sur Supreme Court, Daniel Gallo Rodríguez, introduced a same-sex marriage bill to Congress.
 On 15 April, a member of Congress told the media that analysis of the proposal would begin in May 2015.
 On 17 May 2016, the International Day Against Homophobia, a congresswoman from the conservative National Action Party (PAN) announced that the bill would be voted on before 30 June.
 No vote took place however, and the proposal was put in the "legislative freezer" (congelador legislativo).

 In the July 2018 elections, the National Regeneration Movement (MORENA) and other parties supporting same-sex marriage won a majority of legislative seats in Congress.
 In September 2018, several deputies promised to push for the legalization of same-sex marriage.
-In May 2019, Deputy Rosalba Rodríguez López (MORENA) introduced a same-sex marriage bill to Congress.
+In May 2019, Deputy Rosalba Rodríguez López introduced a same-sex marriage bill to Congress.
 On 27 June 2019, the state Congress approved the legislation in a 14–5 vote with one abstention.
 It was signed by Governor Carlos Mendoza Davis the same day and published in the official state gazette on 28 June.
 The law took effect the following day.

 Article 150 of the Civil Code of Baja California Sur now reads as follows: